sahlawat11/media-recommender/README.md

 -With the server running, head to the address of the website, which is `localhost:3000` by default
 -Sign up by filling out the user's information (ex user name, password and so on)
 -After registering as a user, you may use any functionality of the website.
 This includes editing your playlists,
-commenting on other users' playlists, getting recommendations, searching and more
+getting recommendations, searching and more
 -After an account has been created, you can log in in the future, instead of signing up again

 ## Tutorial